MohamadTdn/shopwithreact/README.md

 ### a shop website with react js and packages

-#### this app focus on data fetching and component base design . this app have 7 pages in spa . its all responsive
+#### this app focus on data fetching and component base design and work with api and database. this app have 7 pages in spa . its all responsive

 ## pages
 1. Home